How To Combine Ethernet And Wi-Fi Internet Connections on Mac & PC

 STEP THREE: COMBINE ETHERNET AND WI-FI WITH SPEEDIFY

-Now that you have both Ethernet and Wi-Fi connected to your computer simultaneously, you might want to combine both networks for faster and more reliable Internet.
+Now that you have both Ethernet and Wi-Fi connected to your computer simultaneously, you can combine both networks for faster and more reliable internet.
 This is where Speedify comes in.
-Speedify is a cloud service for Mac & PC users that combines all the Internet connections available to your computer to create a single fast super-connection.
+Speedify is a cloud service for Mac, PC and, mobile users that combines all the internet connections available to your device to create a single fast super-connection.